From snow carpeted mountains, skiing, beautiful lush orchards to rippling lakes and extravagantly beautiful culture, Jammu and Kashmir has it all.

 Traditional Jewellery of Jammu and Kashmir :

-Known as the jewellery crown of India, Jammu, and Kashmir has its own unique way of accessorizing with the jewellery.
+Known as the jewellery crown of India, Jammu, and Kashmir has their own unique way of accessorizing the jewellery.

 The ornaments in Jammu and Kashmir are designed with immaculate precision and require skilled craftsmanship.